Homemade horse treats!

-Carrots.
+- Carrots.
 Have a cheese grater?
-Shred some carrots up for some horse friendly flavor.
-Same goes for apples!
+Shred some carrots up for some horse-friendly flavor.
+The same goes for apples!
 You may end up with a sloppy mess, so press out some of the extra juice so you have more fruit pulp to add to your oats or grain.
 Skip this if your horse needs a low-sugar treat.

 - Bananas.
 Because we ALL have that banana ripeness threshold that we can’t pass, use your “icky” banana to bind your oats and fruit before baking.